julionm/rust-algorithms/README.md

 # Starting my studies in algorithms and code complexity

-I'm following the Algorithms of Siedgwick and Wayne
+I'm following the *Algorithms 4th Edition* of Siedgwick and Wayne